-← Back to Blog
+← Back to all content

 This is a special case for memoizing functions.
 Since javascript compares equality by reference, the function you create the first time a component renders will be different than the one created in subsequent renders.